Firthir/vue-info/README.md

-# Welcome to Vue Info Tooltip plugin
+# Welcome to Vue Info a tooltip plugin for VueJs 2

-Need a simple tooltip on hover for action buttons and links to add better UX.
+Need a simple tooltip on hover for any action buttons, links, text and more, provide a to better UX to your project.

 ### Install